Run cloud-based load tests using your own machines

 - More control over agent machines.
 Sometimes you may need more control over the agent machines; for example, to install custom software used during a load test run.
 Simple configuration is easily achieved using deployment items and setup scripts on auto-provisioned agents.
 However, if you are installing some bulky software or doing some time-consuming operation as part of the setup, you may want to do that only once and reuse the machines over and over again.
 In addition, using your own machines means that you can set up and remove the agents only when required, as opposed to the auto-provisioned agents that are removed automatically after a test run,

 - Testing private apps and apps behind the firewall.
 The basic requirement of the cloud load testing service is that the application endpoint is public or reachable from the cloud.
 Often this is not the case.
 The app that you want to load test may be on-premises behind the firewall, or in a private VNet in Azure.
 Or you may be developing new features that will only become publicly accessible when it's released.
 In this case, you need to provision agents in the same network as your app (so that they can reach the app) and have them work with the CLT service so that you can easily load test your app.

 - Use machines located on-premises.
-You can provision as many machines as you need on-premises and run a PowerShell script that installs the cloud load agents and configures these machines against your VSTS account.
+You can provision as many machines as you need on-premises and run a PowerShell script that installs the cloud load agents and configures these machines against your Azure DevOps subscription.
 For more details and to obtain the PowerShell script, see Testing private and intranet apps using cloud-based load testing.
 The agents communicate with the CLT service only using HTTP(S), so you don't need to open any other ports.